amiruldev20/mywajs/README.md

 This is an unofficial whatsapp library.
 You can get banned for using this library.
 Im not responsible if you got banned.
-If you need example you can find in on the example folder
+If you need example you can find in on the examples folder

 Why am I using playwright?
 In my opinion playwright is faster than puppeteer